smihael/atom-html-preview/README.md

 ![Live Preview](https://raw.githubusercontent.com/smihael/atom-webppl-preview/master/webppl-atom.gif)

-For syntax highlighting I recommend installing `file-types` package and adding the following vode to `config.cson`:
+For syntax highlighting, the instalation of `file-types` package is recomended.
+By adding the following code to `config.cson`:
 ```coffeescript
   "file-types":
     webppl: "source.js"
     wppl: "source.js"
 ```
+files with `.webppl` or `.wppl` ending will be highlighted according to JavaScript grammar.

 ## Acknowledgments